How do you turn a boring task into an enjoyable experience and maximize engagement?

 Gamification alone is not enough to generate results.
 You have to assess how to apply it to your brand with clear criteria for achieving your business goals.
 For this reason, you should consider the following tips to make your brand stand out:

 - Know your audience.
 Before creating a gamification strategy, you have to be clear about who you are targeting.
-Although we all love to play, the type of game that works with millennials is different from the kind of games that works with other generations.
+Although we all love to play, the type of game that works with millennials is different from the kind of game that works with other generations.
 If your game includes quizzes or trivia questions, you’ll have to take into account the most relevant topics for your audience after some research.

 - Research.
 It is essential to know what your audience likes and what your competition is doing.
 Look for other gamified experiences or games that target the same segment.
 How do they work?
 What kind of rewards do they offer?
 What elements are working well?
 From this information, you can develop a series of good practices to design your own gamification experience.